amazon-ion/ion-js/README.md

     ```
     grunt all
     ```
 Javascript code is generated under the folder `dist`.
-Documentation is generated under the folder `doc`.
+Documentation is generated under the folder `doc` and is also available [online](https://amzn.github.io/ion-js/api/).

 ## Tests